ingrammicro-xvantage/xi-sdk-go/docs/QuoteDetailsResponseProductsInner.md

 `func (o *QuoteDetailsResponseProductsInner) HasPrice() bool`

 HasPrice returns a boolean if a field has been set.

+### GetBillDetails

+`func (o *QuoteDetailsResponseProductsInner) GetBillDetails() []QuoteDetailsResponseProductsInnerBillDetailsInner`

+GetBillDetails returns the BillDetails field if non-nil, zero value otherwise.

+### GetBillDetailsOk

+`func (o *QuoteDetailsResponseProductsInner) GetBillDetailsOk() (*[]QuoteDetailsResponseProductsInnerBillDetailsInner, bool)`

+GetBillDetailsOk returns a tuple with the BillDetails field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBillDetails

+`func (o *QuoteDetailsResponseProductsInner) SetBillDetails(v []QuoteDetailsResponseProductsInnerBillDetailsInner)`

+SetBillDetails sets BillDetails field to given value.

+### HasBillDetails

+`func (o *QuoteDetailsResponseProductsInner) HasBillDetails() bool`

+HasBillDetails returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)